WomenPlusPlus/deploy-impact-22-openedu-e/src/Ontology/Design/README.md

 ## 6. Data properties (aka attributes)

+In the table below, class attributes in the new ontology and their definitions are listed together with their subject classes and the datatype of the attribute.

 | Data Property | Domain (subject) Class | Range (object) Datatype | Description |
 | ------------- | ---------------------- | ----------------------- | ----------- |